hphilpotts/Simpsons-Guess-Who-Project-1-General-Assembly-SEI-66/readme.md

 - Game 'flow' mapped out to begin to plan functionality based on user stories.

 ## 18/08/22: Beginning the project:
-- Settled on 'Guess Who?' - or some variant thereof - as my choice of game to build.
+- Settled on _Guess Who?_ - or some variant thereof - as my choice of game to build.
 I came to this decision on the basis that it is simple enough to be achievable in the timeframe given: I'd much rather execute a simple idea well than overcommit and end up with a half-finished project.
 A version of this game was included in the examples shown before the project, I also took advice from a GA alum who agreed that it would make for an interesting (and achievable) project.
 See section 'What might have been...' below for rejected ideas!
 - Repository established, basic file structure set up, README started.

 ### Opportunities identified: